teffalump/gnu_health_fhir/README.md

 # HEALTH_FHIR

 This package aims to provide a functional FHIR interface to GNU Health data models.
-With the provided classes, one should be able to work with the back-end data from GNU Health in a FHIR-compatible way (through fhirclient).
+With the provided classes, one should be able to work to and from the back-end data from GNU Health in a FHIR-compatible way.
+The module, ultimately, should provide a full interface - CRUD, type conversions, serializers, and so on.

 #### Design

-The ultimate goal is that for every appropriate FHIR Resource there will be an adapter which subclasses the fhirclient data model.
-This subclass takes the provided tryton model and imports all supported data.
-Basically, this library is glue for fhirclient and GNU Health.
+The ultimate goal is that for every appropriate FHIR Resource there will be an adapter which interfaces with the backend data models.

 There are plans to extend some of the resources to better approximate the GNU Health data schemes.
 The FHIR specification and GNU Health storage format rarely overlap, many times requiring significant data contortions.
 This is an ongoing process and there is a decided lack of motivation to do too much heavy-lifting, consequently these 'hacks' should be kept to a minimum.

 #### Resources

-Currently, the package at least partially supports these FHIR resources:
+Currently, the package at least partially supports reads of these FHIR resources:

 - Patient
 - Practitioner